 Despite the work involved, the couple could see the property’s potential.
 ‘We wanted to make everything neutral to create a nice flow and a calm feel, and knock through some of the walls to give us larger spaces.
 We also had to work out which kitchen we were going to keep!’

-The family chose to keep the kitchen that was at the heart of the house and update it with a fresh coat of paint, opting for contrasting colours for the cabinets and island.
-The other kitchen was then transformed into a sunny garden room with a bar.
-‘Now, whenever friends and family come round we all relax here after dinner – it’s a great entertaining space.’
+The family chose to keep the kitchen that was at the heart of the house and update it with a fresh coat of paint, opting for contrasting colours for the cabinets and kitchen island idea.

 A neutral colour palette has helped the house to flow.
 ‘I wanted a fresh feel throughout with just a little colour in each room for depth.
 The garden room is the exception – it has grey walls, as it’s such a light room it can carry the colour.
 I was aiming for the interior to be modern country and not too cluttered,’ she says.

 The move also proved the perfect excuse to buy some new furniture.
 ‘We were keen to invest in some beautiful pieces as the furniture we had previously was either from IKEA or inherited.
 We wanted designs that fitted the space and the colour schemes, and a lot of our old furniture just didn’t work.’

 ‘We also used Nadia Waterfield Fine Art’s consultancy service to find some key pieces of art to make the house feel like a home.’

 It was important for the couple that the house didn’t become a show home.
 ‘We wanted to match the practical needs of having young children and a dog, while ensuring a stylish and sophisticated atmosphere.’